 Fat dissolving injections, injection lipolysis, mesotherapy, intralipotherapy — practitioners do refer to this type of treatment by more than one name.
 Patients also often treat these terms as though they are synonyms.
 The reason why is because there isn’t a general consensus on what each of these expressions means.
 Broadly speaking, what they all have in common is that they are injectable techniques used to reduce fat.

 Intralipotherapy involves the injection of a fat-dissolving substance directly into localized areas of stubborn fat.
-The process by which fat breaks down is called lipolysis, and injection lipolysis is a procedure where this lipolysis process is brought about through the injection of a pharmaceutical.
+The process by which fat breaks down is called lipolysis, and injection lipolysis is a procedure where this lipolysis process is brought about through the injection of a medicine.
 So, fat dissolving injections, intralipotherapy, and injection lipolysis are essentially the same thing.

 Mesotherapy is another therapeutic treatment that can help to diminish localized fat.
 The technique was originally developed in France to treat different dermatological, circulatory, and sports-related issues.
-European physicians started superficially injecting different substances, ranging from pharmaceuticals to vitamins, amino acids, minerals, antioxidants, and plant extracts.
+European physicians started superficially injecting different substances, ranging from medicines to vitamins, amino acids, minerals, antioxidants, and plant extracts.
 Some of those substances were meant to dissolve fat, which is how mesotherapy and intralipotherapy, or injection lipolysis, came to be seen as the same thing.

 TYPES OF FAT DISSOLVING INJECTIONS